 A young widow traveling alone in Northern Italy meets a lesbian writer, faces death, falls in love and discovers herself.
 The Dear Diary account of Therťse is a love story - about a woman's struggle against her inner turmoil and her feelings for another woman while plunging into adventure and danger.
 The story of Therťse and Shawna is fun, adventurous, brave, poignant, and eventually satisfying and inspirational.

-Acts of Empathy coming soon - published by Amazon on Kindle -
+Acts of Empathy is now published by Amazon on Kindle -

 All writing and photography © Dahlia - © RC Westerholm